How to Export PDF UA Format Documents in C#

 How to Export PDF/UA Format Documents in C#

-IronPDF allows you to export PDFs to the PDF/UA standard, ensuring accessibility for individuals with disabilities.
+IronPDF allows you to export PDFs to the PDF/UA standard, ensuring accessibility for users with disabilities.
 PDF/UA follows specific guidelines, including support for assistive technologies like screen readers.
 By complying with PDF/UA, your PDF documents meet the accessibility requirements set by Section 508 of the Rehabilitation Act.

 Nuget IconGet started making PDFs with NuGet now:

-1. Install IronPDF with NuGet
+1. Install IronPDF with NuGet Package Manager

 PM > Install-Package IronPdf

-2. Copy the code
+2. Copy and run this code snippet.

 3. Deploy to test on your live environment